IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/4.6/README.md

     - PVs available from a storage class in block mode.
 - Your cluster must have a minimum of 3 nodes that each have a minimum 16CPUs and 64GB RAM.
 - Your cluster should be compatible with the OCS version that you're trying to install.
-- You must create an `openshift-storage` namespace in your cluster.
-- You must provision an instance of IBM Cloud Object Storage and create a Kubernetes secret with your COS HMAC credentials.
+- You must provision an instance of IBM Cloud Object Storage and provide your COS HMAC credentials, the regional public endpoint and the IBM COS location while creating the storage configuration.

-### Creating the `openshift-storage` namespace

-1. Copy the following YAML code and save it as `os-namespace.yaml` a file on your local machine.
-    ```
-    apiVersion: v1
-    kind: Namespace
-    metadata:
-      labels:
-        openshift.io/cluster-monitoring: "true"
-      name: openshift-storage
-    ```

-2. Create the `openshift-storage` namespace by using the YAML file that you saved.
-    ```
-    oc create -f os-namespace.yaml
-    ```

-3. Verify that the namespace is created.
-    ```
-    oc get namespaces | grep storage
-    ```

 ### Creating the IBM COS service instance

-Run the following commands to create a COS instance, create a set of HMAC credentials, and create a Kubernetes secret that uses your COS HMAC credentials.
+Run the following commands to create a COS instance and to create a set of HMAC credentials.

 1. Create an IBM COS Service Instance.
     ```